gtkacz/vulture-action/README.md

     steps:
     - uses: actions/checkout@v3
     - name: Run Vulture
-      uses: gtkacz/vulture-action@v1
+      uses: gtkacz/vulture-action@1.0.0
       with:
         args: '. --min-confidence 70 --exclude "tests,docs" --verbose'
 ```

 ## Inputs

-This action accepts a single input:
+This action accepts three inputs:

-- `args`: Command line arguments to pass to Vulture (required, default: '.')

-You can use any valid Vulture CLI arguments in this input.
-For a full list of available options, refer to the [Vulture documentation](https://github.com/jendrikseipp/vulture#usage).
+- `src`: Source to run vulture.
+Default: '.'.
+- `args`: Arguments passed to Vulture.
+Use `vulture --help` to see available options or refer to the [Vulture documentation](https://github.com/jendrikseipp/vulture#usage).
+- `version`: The version of vulture to use, e.g. "==2.11.0"

 ## Examples